MartinDrumel/martin-drumel-pirali-research-group/content/landingresearch/header.md

   css_class:
 ---

-High resolution spectroscopy from the millimeter-wave to the terahertz domain.
+We are interested in rotationally-resolved spectroscopy mainly, but only, in the low-frequency part of the electromagnetic spectrum.